Ancient monuments of Java: History

 The earliest surviving Hindu temples in Java are on the Dieng Plateau and are the island's earliest known standing stone buildings.
 The structures were built to honour the god-ancestors, Di Hyang, rather than for the convenience of people.
 Thought to have originally numbered as many as 400, only 8 remain today.
 The Dieng structures were small and relatively plain, but architecture developed substantially, and just 100 years later, the second Kingdom of Mataram built the Prambanan complex near Yogyakarta, considered the largest and finest example of Hindu architecture in Java.
 The World Heritage-listed Buddhist monument Borobudur was built by the Sailendra Dynasty between 750 and 850 AD, but it was abandoned shortly after its completion as a result of the decline of Buddhism and a shift of power to eastern Java.
 The monument contains a vast number of intricate carvings that tell a story as one moves through to the upper levels, metaphorically reaching enlightenment.
 With the decline of the Mataram kingdom, eastern Java became the focus of religious architecture with an exuberant style reflecting Shaivist, Buddhist, and Javanese influences - a fusion that was characteristic of religion throughout Java.

-The Javanese temple plan and layout was changed from the centralistic, concentric and formal layout of central Javanese period (8th—10th century) to linear, often asymmetric layout following the topography of the site of eastern Java period (11th—15th century).
-The main temple of central Java temples such as Sewu temple complex, is located in the center of the complex surrounded by perwara temples, while the main temple from eastern Java period, such as Penataran temple complex, is located in the back, furthermost from the entrance, and often built on the highest ground of the temple complex.
+The Javanese temple plan and layout were changed from the centralistic, concentric and formal layout of the central Javanese period (8th—10th century) to a linear, often asymmetric layout following the topography of the site of eastern Java period (11th—15th century).
+The main temple of central Java temples, such as the Sewu temple complex, is located in the center of the complex, surrounded by perwara temples, while the main temple from the eastern Java period, such as Penataran temple complex, is located in the back, furthermost from the entrance, and often built on the highest ground of the temple complex.
 The rules of eastern Javanese temple layout are still followed closely by Balinese temples.